 The pain caused by this condition is sharp and may even be felt as pin or needle prick.
 It may worsen with extending the neck or turning the head.

 Often, cervical radiculopathy is treated by nonsurgical treatment methods such as use of soft collars, physical therapy, pain medications, or steroidal injections injected into spine.
-If the conservative treatments fail or if the condition is severe then Dr Hsu may recommend surgical treatment.
+If the conservative treatments fail or if the condition is severe then Dr Hsu or Dr Singh may recommend surgical treatment.
 Surgery is performed in order to create more space for the compressed nerves, to maintain stability of the spine and to provide proper alignment to the spine.
 The three types of procedures that can be done usually for cervical radiculopathy include;